crcdng/imperfect-vr/README.md

 * **02 360 Image** demonstrates a 360 image: https://crcdng.github.io/imperfect-vr/02_360_image
 * **03 360 Video** demonstrates a 360 video: https://crcdng.github.io/imperfect-vr/03_360_video
 * **04 Basic Scene**, based on the original A-Frame documentation [Build a Basic Scene](https://aframe.io/docs/1.0.0/guides/building-a-basic-scene.html).
 It has animation, gaze-based interaction (looking at the cube will make it react) and sound: https://crcdng.github.io/imperfect-vr/04_basic_scene
 * **05 Imperfect Treasures**, based on the original Google Cardboard example scene.
-This is similar to the last scene, but has a little bit more logic (code) in it to create a little playful experience: https://crcdng.github.io/imperfect-vr/05_imperfect_treasures
+This is similar to the last scene, but has a bit more logic (code) in it to create a little playful experience.
+IMPORTANT: This scene requires a physical controller. https://crcdng.github.io/imperfect-vr/05_imperfect_treasures
 * **06 The Reality of the Virtual** featuring Slavoj Žižek, Paul Virilio, Nyan Cat and more.
 Still a variant of or first "Hello World" scene, with more interaction, more Dubstep, more meaning, more everything: https://crcdng.github.io/imperfect-vr/06_reality_of_the_virtual
 * **07 Rabbit, Chicken, AK 47** (teaser).
 This scene is my playground for more experimentation with storytelling and movement in VR.
 Expect it to be ... imperfect: https://crcdng.github.io/imperfect-vr/07_rabbit_chicken_ak47